What is an antimicrobial plastic?

 Are Microban antimicrobial technologies for plastics sustainable?

-Microban does offer antimicrobial technologies for plastics that are based on green, non-heavy metal active ingredients.
+Microban offers antimicrobial technologies for plastics based on greener active ingredients.

 Are some plastics inherently antimicrobial?